 On June 29, 2021, an alleged shareholder filed a shareholder derivative complaint in the New York Supreme Court, naming the current and certain former members of the Company's board of directors and certain current and former executive officers of the Company as defendants and Regeneron as a nominal defendant.
 The complaint asserts that the individual defendants breached their fiduciary duties in relation to the allegations in the civil complaint filed by the U.S. Attorney's Office for the District of Massachusetts discussed under "Department of Justice Matters" above.
 The complaint seeks an award of damages allegedly sustained by the Company; an order requiring Regeneron to take all necessary actions to reform and improve its corporate governance and internal procedures; disgorgement from the individual defendants of all profits and benefits obtained by them resulting from their sales of Regeneron stock; and costs and disbursements of the action, including attorneys' fees.
 On July 28, 2021, the defendants filed a notice of removal, removing the case from the New York Supreme Court to the U.S. District Court for the Southern District of New York.
 On September 23, 2021, the plaintiff moved to remand the case to the New York Supreme Court.
 Also on September 23, 2021, the individual defendants moved to dismiss the complaint in its entirety.
-On December 19, 2022, the U.S. District Court for the Southern District of Massachusetts discussed under "Department of Justice Matters" above.
+On December 19, 2022, the U.S. District Court for the Southern District of New York denied the plaintiff's motion to remand the case and granted a motion to stay the case pending resolution of the proceedings before the U.S. District Court for the District of Massachusetts discussed under "Department of Justice Matters" above.
 As a result of the stay, the court also terminated the Company's motion to dismiss the complaint without prejudice.
 The Company can therefore renew the motion to dismiss upon conclusion of the stay.